-I’ve written on this blog about choosing a PR firm, emailing the press, and the importance of a press kit.
-But you cannot solely rely on the press for spreading the word about what you’re selling.
-Business media coverage is often a lottery – and even if you’re fortunate enough to ‘win’, ongoing media coverage is a rarity for the vast majority of companies.
+Business media coverage is often a lottery – and even if you’re fortunate enough to win, ongoing media coverage is rare for the vast majority of companies.

 How to tell the world about your business without media attention

 When delving into social media and the like, it’s important to avoid common mistakes.
-Below are 10 ways to successfully spread the word about your business content and create brand awareness without media coverage.
+Below are 10 ways to successfully spread the word about your business and create brand awareness without traditional media coverage.

 1. Create a plan